SerpRateAI/AI-pipeline-boreholes/README.md

 pipeline\smd_outputs_test

 ```
 Here, the code goes to the 'path_smds' and read all smd pickle files (calculated and saved in the previous step).
 It then calculate the sum of the first 'num_points' these functions.
 The results will be saved in a csv file named 'dataset_smd_sum.csv' in the 'Dataset' folder.
-The script will optionally also update columns of 'Dataset_BA1B.xlsx' by replacing SMD columns.
+The script will create a new spreadsheet named 'Dataset_BA1B_updated.xlsx' with updated SMD sume values.
+Use this file as input in running meow.py